This is how you check your AstraZeneca vaccine batch number and why it matters

 But there is no actual difference between the two AstraZeneca vaccines, with the reason behind Covishield’s lack of approval by the EU regulator being that the Serum Institute did not initially seek approval in the EU.

-The Serum Institute has now completed an emergency use listing for Covishield with the World Health Organisation (WHO).
+The Serum Institute has now completed an emergency use listing for Covishield with the World Health Organisation.

 Speaking on BBC Radio 4's Today programme, Professor Finn added that the batches are "exactly the same stuff".